Turkey: Ukraine grain export deal to be signed in Istanbul

 A coordination center for the shipping of exports would be established in Istanbul and would include U.N., Turkish, Russian and Ukrainian officials.

-U.N. deputy spokesman Farhan Haq said Guterres had traveled to Istanbul, which means “we’re moving ahead” on the deal.
+U.N. deputy spokesman Farhan Haq said Guterres had arrived Thursday in Istanbul, which means “we’re moving ahead” on the deal.
 U.N. humanitarian chief Martin Griffiths, whom Guterres put in charge of the Ukraine side of the deal, and Rebeca Grynspan, head of the U.N.
-Conference on Trade and Development, in charge of the Russian side of the deal, were already in Istanbul.
+Conference on Trade and Development who he put in charge of the Russian side of the deal, were also in Istanbul.

 “We’ve been working around the clock with intense behind the scenes talks with countless moving parts,” Haq said.